The Crown: Divisibility of the Crown

 Historically, the Crown was considered to be indivisible and the sovereign was advised only by their ministers in the United Kingdom.
-However, as the self governing dominions of the British Commonwealth gained control over the exercise of the royal prerogative in the 1930s, this concept has evolved such that 'the Crown in right of' each realm and territory acts independently of the other realms and territories.
+However, as the self-governing dominions of the British Commonwealth gained control over the exercise of the royal prerogative in the 1930s, this concept has evolved such that "the Crown in right of" each realm and territory acts independently of the other realms and territories.

-The Balfour Declaration of 1926 recognised the dominions as 'autonomous Communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations.'
-The Statute of Westminster 1931, enshrined in law in the United Kingdom, Canada and Australia (though repealed in New Zealand under the Constitution Act 1986), recognised 'a common allegiance to the Crown' in its preamble and established a constitutional convention that 'any alteration in the law touching the Succession to the Throne or the Royal Style and Titles' would require the assent of each of the dominion parliaments as well as the UK Parliament.
+The Balfour Declaration of 1926 recognised the dominions as "autonomous Communities within the British Empire, equal in status, in no way subordinate one to another in any aspect of their domestic or external affairs, though united by a common allegiance to the Crown, and freely associated as members of the British Commonwealth of Nations."
+The Statute of Westminster 1931, enshrined in law in the United Kingdom, Canada and Australia (though repealed in New Zealand under the Constitution Act 1986), recognised "a common allegiance to the Crown" in its preamble and established a constitutional convention that any "alteration in the law touching the Succession to the Throne or the Royal Style and Titles" would require the assent of each of the dominion parliaments as well as the UK Parliament.
 (Note: The convention requiring parliamentary assent from each realm to a change in the royal style and titles was created when a uniform single title existed for the British monarch.
 However, with the accession of Elizabeth II in 1952, this was replaced by an agreement that each realm would pass its own Royal Style and Titles Act, allowing the monarch's title to vary in each realm but sharing a common format.)
-However, this unity of action was tested with the 1936 abdication of Edward VIII when the Irish Free State implemented the abdication a day later than the United Kingdom and the other dominions, creating a 24 hour divergence whereby Edward VIII was king in the Irish Free State and George VI was king elsewhere.
+However, this unity of action was tested with the 1936 abdication of Edward VIII when the Irish Free State implemented the abdication a day later than the United Kingdom and the other dominions, creating a 24-hour divergence whereby Edward VIII was king in the Irish Free State and George VI was king elsewhere.
+The convention was reaffirmed with respect to succession in the 2011 Perth Agreement, whereby the Commonwealth realms co-operated to end male-preference primogeniture, with the changes coming into force in unison in March 2015.

 The historian Vernon Bogdanor has stated that it remains constitutionally inappropriate for the succession to the Crown to diverge, even as the Commonwealth realms have attained complete independence from the United Kingdom.
-The constitutional conventions established in the Statute of Westminster which require uniformity in the laws of succession, along with a common format for the royal styles and titles, distinguish the Crown of the Commonwealth realms from a personal union, under which there is no alignment between multiple thrones and different laws of succession may exist.
-The convention was reaffirmed with the 2013 changes to the law of succession, when the Commonwealth realms co-operated to end male-preference primogeniture in unison in March 2015.
+Legal scholar Noel Cox chronicled a transition from "unity of title, and unity of person" in 1931, to a division of responsibility among the realms by 1952, albeit with an expectation of uniformity concerning "matters of common concern, such as the succession to the throne".
+Cox views the relationship inversely to Bogdanor: the assent of each Commonwealth parliament would have effect within its own jurisdiction, and that absent mutual assent, the "Crown [is] potentially divisible in actuality as well as in law".